Ways and means securitisation responsible for N24trn debt rise – DMO

 “These two, in particular affect the debt stock and debt service,” she said.

-Oniha said the increase in Naira terms of N24.33 trillion between the fourth quarter of 2023, and first quarter of 2024, did not strictly represent new borrowing.
+Oniha said that the increase in Naira Terms of N24.33 trillion between the fourth quarter of 2023, and first quarter of 2024, did not strictly represent new borrowing.

-She said the total external debt stock was relatively flat at 42.50 billion dollars and 42.12 billion dollars in the fourth quarter of 2023 and first quarter of 2024, respectively.
+She said that the total external debt stock was relatively flat at 42.50 billion dollars and 42.12 billion dollars in the fourth quarter of 2023, and first quarter of 2024 respectively.

 “This explains the perceived sharp increase of N24.33 trillion in the total debt stock in the first quarter of 2024.